Louisville Free Public Library: Flood of 1937

 The infamous Flood of 1937 damaged both the Portland and Main branches.
 Since 1908 a museum was opened to the public in the basement of the York Street branch.
 After the devastating flood, the museum was temporary relocated to the Monserrat school.
 In 1971, the museum moved downtown to West Main Street to become what is now the Kentucky Science Center.

 Public radio in the 1950s

-In 1950, the library established WFPL (W Free Public Library) as an educational radio station and then opened WFPK as a classical radio station in 1954.
+In 1950, the library established WFPL ("Free Public Library") as an educational radio station and then opened WFPK as a classical radio station in 1954.
 The library was the first library in the nation to put its own FM-radio station on the air.
 Both were donated in 1993 to help found Louisville Public Media.

-Tax Referendum of 2007
+Tax referendum of 2007

 In 2007, a proposed tax increase to pay for Louisville Free Public Library improvements and ongoing costs was soundly defeated in spite of strong support by many political and business leaders.
 Nonetheless, with the help of the Library Foundation and community support, a new education and technology-driven, $1.9 million branch library was completed and opened in the Newburg area (a traditionally underserved community) in August 2009.